Vietnam: Merger Control

 Failure to file

 Failure to file a notifiable transaction contradicts the very core principle of Vietnam’s ex ante regime and results in a fine as high as 5 per cent of the respective violator’s total turnover.
+Given that all transaction parties are subject to the filing obligation, each will be held liable for failure to file.

 For failure to fully observe waiting periods or standstill obligations, except for cases where a merger is automatically cleared, the violator may be fined up to 1 per cent of its total turnover.